warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

     }
 	````

 1. The **ConfigureServices** method should be used to configure the services used by your application.
-You'll notice that ASP.NET Core 1.0 supports Dependency Injection natively.
+You'll notice that ASP.NET Core 1.0 supports [Dependency Injection](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html) natively.

 	![The ConfigureServices method](Images/configureservices-method.png?raw=true "The ConfigureServices method")

 	_The ConfigureServices method_

 1. Open the **HomeController.cs** file in the **Controllers** folder.
-ASP.NET MVC 6 supports regular controllers (inheriting from the **Controller** base type) and POCO controllers.
+ASP.NET Core supports regular controllers (inheriting from the **Controller** base type) and POCO controllers.

 1. Press **F5** to build and run the solution.